eositis/a2-6502-analyzer/README.md

 Dr Gusman's 6.5 release is recommended for this deployment.
 At this time, it is still in beta.
 This release provides profile support, and allows the user to import a port assignment set when using the a2-6502 adapter.
 A basic profile for this board is available [here](https://github.com/eositis/a2-6502-analyzer/tree/main/Gusmans-LogicAnalyzer).
 1. profiles.json
-   - copy the file to $HOME/Library/Application Support/LogicAnalyzer
+   - MacOS and Linux users copy the file to $HOME/Library/Application Support/LogicAnalyzer
    - Windoze users copy the file to %userprofile%/appdata/roaming/logicanalyzer
    - if you already have a pofile created, you will need to copy the relevant data into your existing profile